Editar

 For the best results, the UAT environment should be a Tier 2 through Tier 5 environment, not a development environment (Tier 1).

 If a development environment is used, there are scenarios where a developer who uses the same environment can cause errors (for example, uncommitted source changes or debugger attached errors).
 The switch between Microsoft Internet Information Services (IIS) Express and IIS can also cause issues.
-Additionally, because there is no way to know exactly what has happened on a development machine, Microsoft support for a Tier 1 environment is very limited.
+Additionally, because there's no way to know exactly what happened on a development machine, Microsoft support for a Tier 1 environment is limited.

 A production environment can be used for UAT (for example, as a "dry run" for go-live).
 However, if you require access to the database for any reason, you must go through deployment support engineer (DSE) service requests.
 Therefore, this approach might not be efficient.
 Additionally, the production environment isn't available for a long period before the planned go-live date.

 The UAT should be done after you deploy officially built deployable packages.
-It should not be done on packages that are manually built in Microsoft Visual Studio.
-The reason is that there is no way to prove what code changes were included in a manually built package.
+It shouldn't be done on packages that are manually built in Microsoft Visual Studio.
+The reason is that there's no way to prove what code changes were included in a manually built package.
 Only an official build system provides assurance and an audit trail of the exact changes that are in a specific build.

 If you use the Store Commerce app or Store Commerce for web, make sure that you use the correct user roles.
 You should test by signing in as both a manager and a cashier who has lower privileges.